eight04/im2v/README.md

 A simple CLI tool to convert images to video.

-The tool uses `ffprobe` and `ffmpeg` from [FFmpeg](https://ffmpeg.org/) to analyze the audio stream of the input video file.
+The tool uses `ffmpeg` from [FFmpeg](https://ffmpeg.org/) to analyze the audio stream of the input video file.
 Make sure you have FFmpeg installed and accessible in your system's PATH.

 Installation
 ------------